 “Is it I who imitates life in images with a counterfeit family?
 Or are we all duplicitous in this act of fraud when we live our lives recreating templated scenes not fully our own?”— Suzanne Heintz

-This self portrait of Heintz (above) – in a mash-up 1950s dress and bouffant petticoat meets Queen Elizabeth I garb, surrounded by mannequin courtiers – defines our subject at the starting line of our documentary journey.
+The self portrait of Heintz (above) – in a mash-up 1950s dress and bouffant petticoat meets Queen Elizabeth I garb, surrounded by mannequin courtiers – is a striking example of our subject’s audacity, at the starting line of our documentary journey.
 There are some uncanny visual and literal parallels between Heintz and Elizabeth I, beginning with Heintz’s own identification with perhaps the most famous spinster in history.

 Heintz says: “The idea is that we are self-determined women of our time, but still living in a man’s world, having to work around pre-existing acceptable roles for females.
 Queen Elizabeth I used politics; Lucille Ball used the business of entertainment, and I use humorous art.